Accredited 300-Hour Advanced Therapeutic Yoga Teacher Training

 September 12, 2026 - February 7, 2027

-Our 300-Hour Advanced Teacher Training is designed for dedicated yoga teachers and practitioners who are ready to deepen their understanding of yoga as a therapeutic, embodied, and lineage-rooted practice.
+A therapeutic, trauma-informed, and lineage-rooted program for teachers ready to deepen their skills, refine their voice, and work with real bodies in real-world settings.
 This hybrid program weaves together in-person weekend immersions, weekly Zoom philosophy circles, and supported self-paced study to create an immersive and transformative experience.

 Over ten modules, students will refine their teaching voice, expand their anatomical and philosophical understanding, learn trauma-informed and somatic principles, and integrate the wisdom of Ayurveda, subtle body practices, and advanced pranayama into their work with students and communities.